Ognjen Stojanović: Career

-In 2017.
-Ognjen continued his domination in Balkan region with a 9th win at ETU Balkan Championships which was held in Bulgaria.
-In Taizhou in China on ITU Asian Cup he took bronze medal, and also won National 10 km road race in Kula, Serbia.
+In 2017, Ognjen continued his domination in Balkan region with a 9th win at ETU Balkan Championships which was held in Bulgaria.
+In Taizhou in China on ITU Asian Cup he took bronze medal, and also won the national 10 km road race in Kula, Serbia.
 At the end of the season he was 12th on World Cup Salinas in Ecuador.

-In 2018. he won 10th Balkan Championships title.
+In 2018, he won his 10th Balkan championships title.

-2019 was great year for Ognjen as he won European Aquathlon Championhsips in Targu Mures in Romania.
-He also won 2 Continental cups and made podium on 6 Continental Cup races.
+2019 was great year for Ognjen as he won European Aquathlon Championships in Targu Mures in Romania.
+He also won two Continental Cups and made podium on 6 Continental Cup races.